matwilso/matwilso.github.io/_posts/gpt-sim.md

 Learn directly from human preferences in source videos.
 Learn that humans don’t like spilling paint, or breaking vases, or burning their eggs.
 Learn how humans and animals move naturally.
 How they step carefully and are gentle.
 How humans are polite in letting people pass.

 This “learned simulator” would be an incredible tool for accelerating progress across the whole field.
 We invest resources in creating and developing it and then it becomes a source of compounding growth.
-As it gets better, so do our capabilities, data, and resource ($, time) budgets.
+As it gets better, so do our capabilities, data, $, and time budgets.

 Beyond just a training tool, it could form the basis of an internal model that the robot uses online during deployment.
 It would understand the world in terms of its high-fidelity model.
 Imagine how good human intuitive physical and pyschology, while under the constraint